 Baseboard heaters should be cleaned periodically with a damp cloth to remove any dust that has accumulated over time.
-If baseboard heaters have not been cleaned, you may notice a burning smell caused by the burning of surface dust when the heater is initially turned on after an extended period.
+If baseboard heaters have not been cleaned, you may notice a burning smell caused by the burning of surface dust when the heater is initially turned on after an extended time switched off.
 Please note that the area directly around baseboard heaters should be kept clear to prevent any potential fire hazards.
-It is also important to check and confirm that the heating element fins are clear of any debris, such as small toys, before turning the heat on.

 In addition; baseboard heaters often make a ticking or humming noise when heating up or cooling down.
 This is caused by the expansion and contraction of the aluminum fins within the metal housing of the heater.
-This type of noise may vary from one baseboard heater to another but is not a cause for concern and is considered normal; this is not a deficiency.
+This type of noise may vary from one baseboard heater to another but is not a cause for concern and is considered normal; this is not covered under warranty.